 Our joint report describes a debt system that punishes people for their poverty while bringing little benefit to government or the public.
 At its worst, it results in poor people being locked up because they lack the money to pay off debts imposed by the legal system – creating a modern version of the despised debtors’ prison.
 The debts accrue interest at an exorbitant rate of 12% a year and may never go away for those without the ability to pay.

 “Washington must create better systems that ensure no person is punished simply because of his poverty while holding accountable people who are able to pay but choose not to.
 We cannot afford to waste scarce government resources attempting to collect court-ordered debt from those without the resources to pay,” said Nick Allen, a CLS staff attorney with our Institutions Project, who works with the LFO Community Legal Clinic that CLS created to help people who are seeking re-entry, but burdened with LFOs.
+Nick Allen released a blog post highlighting the challenges those who are transitioning back into society face due to the burden of LFOs.

 “Our criminal justice system should help people re-enter their communities, but excessive court-imposed debt is a formidable barrier.
 Unfair practices keep individuals tethered to the criminal justice system for years, sometimes for life,” said ACLU-WA staff attorney Vanessa Hernandez.